 - The format field is always "json".

-- The mimetype field is always None.

-- The content field contains a nbformat.notebooknode.NotebookNode representing the .ipynb file represented by the model.
+- The mimetype field is always None. - The content field contains a nbformat.notebooknode.NotebookNode representing the .ipynb file represented by the model.
 See the NBFormat documentation for a full description.

-• file models
+file models

-- The format field is either "text" or "base64". - The mimetype field is text/plain for text-format models and application/ octet-stream for base64-format models. - The content field is always of type unicode.
+- The format field is either "text" or "base64". - The mimetype field can be any mimetype string, but defaults to text/plain for text-format models and application/octet-stream for base64-format models.
+For files with unknown mime types (e.g. unknown file extensions), this field may be None. - The content field is always of type unicode.
 For text-format file models, content simply contains the file's bytes after decoding as UTF-8.
-Non-text (base64) files are read as bytes, base64 encoded, and then decoded as UTF-8.

-directory models

-- The format field is always "json".

-- The mimetype field is always None.

-- The content field contains a list of content-free models representing the entities in the directory.
+Non-text (base64) files are read as bytes, base64 encoded, and then decoded as UTF-8. - directory models - The format field is always "json". - The mimetype field is always None. - The content field contains a list of content-free models representing the entities in the directory.

 Note: In certain circumstances, we don't need the full content of an entity to complete a Contents API request.
-In such cases, we omit the mimetype, content, and format keys from the model.
-This most commonly occurs when listing a directory, in which circumstance we represent files within the directory as content-less models to avoid having to recursively traverse and serialize the entire filesystem.
+In such cases, we omit the content, and format keys from the model.
+The default values for the mimetype field will might also not be evaluated, in which case it will be set as None.
+This reduced reply most commonly occurs when listing a directory, in which circumstance we represent files within the directory as content-less models to avoid having to recursively traverse and serialize the entire filesystem.